sunpy/sunpy.org/project/former.rst

 Emeritus role holders
 =====================

-This page lists the people who have served as official members of the SunPy Project in some capability.
+This page lists the people who have previously served in named roles in the SunPy Project.

 .. list-table::
    :widths: 15, 60, 15